GEANT/CAT/tutorials/Governance and Code Quality Manifesto.md

 homepage is here: https://www.transifex.com/eduroam_devel/

-New languages are accepted into the releases according to the following rule: end-user visible areas need to be fully translated (language catalogs "core", "web_user" and "devices".
+New languages are accepted into the releases according to the following rule: end-user visible areas need to be fully translated (language catalogues "core", "web_user" and "devices".
 Once a language is included in any patchlevel release of a given "major.minor" release train it will continue to be included even if translation completeness drops below 100% for these end-user facing areas.
 When